 About this document

-This is a conditional contract for land or property - once signed, the entire deal is under contract and both sides are bound subject only to one or more conditions being met.
+This is a conditional contract, where the sale of land or property is subject to something happening before the deal can proceed to completion.
+In such an agreement, the entire deal is under contract and both sides are bound subject only to one or more conditions being met.

-The template is suitable for any type of land or property.
+The template is suitable for any type of land or property (residential or commercial property).
 For example, it might be used to buy:

 - an office building to be redeveloped